systeminit/si/app/docs/src/reference/vocabulary.md

 This is a reference to all of the vocabulary used in System Initiative.

+## Actions

+Actions are specific operations that are queued up to change your infrastructure, such as creating, refreshing, updating or deleting a real-world resource.

 ## Asset

 Anything that can be used on the canvas.